-Tracing those Irish roots has become a passion for many in recent years.
+Tracing Irish roots has become a passion for many.
 It can be a challenge for genealogy novices, and even experienced searchers are always reminded that those who lived in desperate poverty in Ireland couldn’t take pains to record family histories.
 But even the slimmest leads can turn into real treasures, if you’re persistent—and lucky.
 Here are some websites to get started.

 The site to begin your Irish and UK research, with research help, basic information, resource listings and more.